thehaseebshah/garden/content/Public Rulebook/How Rules Work.md

         2. Secret Sin Rules
         3. Modesty Rules
         4. Nasheed Rules
-    3. In case of a very sudden, unexpected or catastrophic incident, vacations can be granted immediately.
-In such a case that Salahs cannot be offered, there will be no penalty for Salahs.
-Penalties won't increase after Stipluated time in this case.
-Any other rule that is impeded by this unforeseen incident will also be paused.
-This rule can not be misused.
-Anything can not be called an unexpected incident to save yourself from rules.
-If you are in a position to access and make changes to this document, you must specify how many days worth of vacation this is going to be, within 3 days, or 10 P4s are caused.
     4. Vacation rules can not be misused.
     5. A Health Vacation can be issued which only overrides Health Rules.